RMerl/asuswrt-merlin/README-merlin.txt

 Drop me a note if you are using this firmware and are enjoying it.
 If you really like it and want to give more than a simple "Thank you", there is also a Paypal donation button on my website.
-I wouldn't mind being able to afford a second RT-N66U, so I can work on this firmware without constantly cutting my Internet access :)
+I wouldn't mind being able to afford a second router, so I can work on this firmware without constantly cutting my Internet access :)